francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 #### Register a Job Category
 ##### Syntax Notes:
 + Job Name : To register a job is mandatory input the job name.
++ Rejected Operation: When creating a job with an existing reference, the system must reject such operation.

 #### Register a Skill
 ##### Syntax Notes:
 + Skill Name : To register a skill is mandatory input the skill name.
++ Rejected Operation: When creating a skill with an existing reference, the system must reject such operation.

 #### Generate a Team of Collaborators
 ##### Syntax Notes: